 - Cheating [receiving/giving help, or representing others' work as your own, etc.] will be penalized severely.
-This includes submitting HW solutions from the solutions manual as if they were your own.
-Any behavior of this sort will be reported to the Associate Dean and will result in a zero for the particular item of work and might also result in an F for the class. - Stop by during office hours to visit about course materials, personal concerns, career plans, etc. Questions about homework presuppose that you have made a diligent attempt at all problems beforehand.
+Any behavior of this sort will be reported to the Associate Dean and will result in a zero for the particular item of work and might also result in an F for the class. - Stop by during office hours to visit about course materials, personal concerns, career plans, or graduate school.
+Questions about homework presuppose that you have made a diligent attempt at all problems beforehand.
 Only hints will be provided; no worked out solutions of assigned problems before they are due.
 Seek to become self-reliant, including checking your solutions.
 Homework solutions will not be distributed but instead are available in my office. - We will move at a quick, uniform pace.
 I assume that you are all mature, motivated students, and will look after your own best interests.
 If you are unclear on the subject matter, or are falling behind for any reason, I expect you to talk to me before it becomes a serious problem.
 FYI, approaching me with a problem after the final exam has been taken is an example of waiting too long. - Bonus points may be awarded for outstanding performance on the final and other exams. - Student with disabilities or special needs should see me immediately for accommodations. - Changes announced in class supersede these written instructions.